 - The Hawaii Volcanoes National Park — Home to two active volcanoes, the Kīlauea and the Mauna Loa volcanoes, you can visit by car on a short visit, or explore in more depth with hikes.

 - Mauna Kea — A dormant volcano, you can reach the summit in about 2 hours by car, rising up 14,000 feet (4,300 meters) in just a few hours!
-Note that many rental car companies don’t allow their vehicles be taken to the summit, so a tour may be the best way to experience the summit.
+Note that many rental car companies don’t allow their vehicles be taken to the summit, so you may want to consider an organized tour.
 Further, there are health and age restrictions for those going beyond the Visitor Info Center at 9,200 feet (2,800 meters).

 - The Hamakua Coast — North of Hilo, the Hamakua coast is an area of drop-dead gorgeous scenery chock-a-block full of all things lush and tropical, including the Akaka Falls and the Waipio Valley Lookout at the end of the Hamakua Heritage Corridor drive.